 in placing Hageman in Arizona.

 The Corpus Christi Diocese responded in a statement saying the charges

 did not involve any current member of the clergy or church worker connected

 to them; while the Gallup Diocese claimed it did not have enough information

 to know the veracity of Mr. Moya’s statements.

-Montoya, Jimenez & Pastor, P.A. and our Phoenix personal injury attorneys can work hard for your compensation.
+sexual abuse attorneys at Montoya, Jimenez & Paster, P.A. can work hard for your compensation.